viam-labs/viamcodelabs/site/viamguides/src/grafana/grafana.md

 - how to capture sensor data with Viam
 - how to set up data management with Viam
 - how to visualize sensor data in Viam with a third-party tool, such as Grafana
-- how to use the MongoDB plug-in with Viam and Grafana
+- how to use the MongoDB plugin with Viam and Grafana
 - how to create a Grafana dashboard using the MongoDB data source

 ### What You’ll Need